AndBobsYourUncle/zodiac_genetic/README.md

 It obviously doesn't work that well, but it was fun trying to implement something like this.

+There is obviously some work that could be done in factoring in gramatical rules when determining the fitness level, etc.

 ## Running It

 Just clone and run `ruby cypher.rb`.
 I coded this with Ruby 2.5.1.
 If you run `ruby -v` and get something lower, I'd recommend installing RVM and using it to install the latest Ruby version.